RosettaCommons/documentation/scripting_documentation/Movers-RosettaScripts/general-movers.md

 -   repeats:  The number of times a move is applied, where a move consists of picking a single residue in the range and randomizing its mainchain torsion bin based on the transition probabilities with its neighbours.
 Set to 1 by default, meaning that only one residue in the range will have its mainchain torsion values altered.

 ## BackboneGridSampler
-Generates a chain of identical residues and samples sets of mainchain torsion values, setting every residue in the chain so that it has identical mainchain torsion values.
+Generates a chain of identical residues and samples sets of mainchain torsion values, setting all residues to have the same set of mainchain torsion values.
 This is useful for identifying secondary structures (particularly internally hydrogen-bonded, helical secondary structures) of novel heteropolymers.
 Note that this mover discards any input geometry.

 ```
 <BackboneGridSampler name=(&string) residue_name=("ALA" &string) scorefxn=(&string) max_samples=(10000 &int) selection_type=("low" &string) pre_scoring_mover=(&string) pre_scoring_filter=(&string) dump_pdbs=(false &bool) pdb_prefix=("bgs_out" &string) nstruct_mode=(false &bool) nstruct_repeats=(1 &int) residue_count=(12 &int) cap_ends=(false &bool)>